znort987/glbse-googledoc-macro/README.md

 Watch it operate (it's not particularly fast, but gets the job done).

-Once it's done, a new sheet called 'PNL' should have appeared in your spreadsheet that cointains a per-ticker summary of what happened in your account.
+Once it's done, a new sheet called 'PNL' should have appeared in your spreadsheet that contains a per-ticker summary of what happened in your account.

 Next time around: